Mordyfier/WordCounter/README.md

 ## Usage
-The code can be downloaded and compiled using any IDE or command line (On Windows: press Windows Key + R for the Run window, type in 'cmd' to bring up the command prompt) typing in:
+The code can be downloaded and compiled using any IDE or command line (On Windows: press Windows Key + R for the Run window, type in 'cmd' to bring up the command prompt) typing in (while in root directory of the code):

 ```
 javac WordCounter.java